 Battery Powered Chainsaw

 This is the cordless variant of an electric chainsaw.
 It makes up for the deficiencies present in its electric and petrol-powered counterparts.
-Although it makes use of electric current, it does not need an electric outlet at hand.
+Although it makes use of an electric current, it does not need an electric outlet at hand.
 Its source of power is a rechargeable battery.
-Also, it does away with the messiness characteristic to petrol-powered model caused by the petrol-oil blend.
+Also, it does away with the messiness characteristic to the petrol-powered model caused by the petrol-oil blend.
 It is also lighter than the two.
 It can be used for light cutting and trimming work.

 As far as the disadvantages are concerned, it will require frequent charging sessions.
 It will last only so long as the charge lasts.
 Multiple batteries can help extend its use.
 Battery-powered models tend to pricier than other models.

 The Aussie weather can be harsh.
 Extreme temperatures of heat, dust that gets everywhere or stormy, wet days.
 Whatever the weather conditions if you choose a durable, heavy duty make and model of chainsaw you will have peace of mind and great, long lasting performance.

 Check the weight of your chainsaw before you buy it.
 Some can be extremely heavy which will make for an uncomfortable experience and handling when using the chainsaw.